Healthy Homes Assessment Boulcott

 Draught Stopping Boulcott

-Draughts are a major cause of lower temperatures in households.
-A draughty home will cost more to heat, which means wasting energy and increased bills.
+Draughts can lead to lower temperatures in houses.
+A draughty home will cost more to heat, resulting in wasted energy and incurring higher costs.

-If you can feel external air flowing in or a clear draught from a crack or a gap that is, it is likely to be a gap or hole which requirements sealing in the way you can.
-Cracks or gaps with large gaps must be fixed permanently.
-Gaps greater than 3mm that allow air to enter or exit from your house need the sealing.
-For example, if the open fireplace isn’t in use it may cause draughts and should be shut from.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed in the maximum extent possible.
+If you can feel external air entering or the sound of a clear draught emanating from a gap or hole that is, it’s likely a crack or an opening that requirements sealing in any way.
+Large gaps and cracks should be stopped permanently.
+Gaps greater than 3mm that let air in or out into the house require seals.
+For instance, if an open fireplace isn’t used it can create draughts.
+This should be sealed from.
+Landlords and property managers are accountable for making sure that these draughts are stopped as far as imaginable.

-You don’t need to block up intentional gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors could be required to allow movement of the structure when the home gets warmer and cooler, to allow them to be shut and opened, rather than sticking.
-We will test all doors and windows as part of your Healthy Homes assessment of your rental property.
+You don’t require to block up intentional gaps or holes in the building.
+For instance, small gaps around doors and windows could be necessary to allow movement of the building when the home warms and cools so that they can still be closed and opened instead of than being stuck.
+We will check the windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections